onaio/ansible-certbot/README.md

 The email address that receives notifications when certs are going to be expired is empty by default and needs to be set otherwise the run will fail.

+**Note on Certbot plugins that modify the virtual site files**

+- Setting `certbot_install_cert:true` modifys the virtual site file to add directives for including ssl certificate, key and default letsencrypt SSL configuration

+- Setting `certbot_redirect_http:true` will modify the virtual site file to add dirctives to redirect all http traffic to https.

 ## Dependencies

 None.